Anthropology-2202/Anthropology2202-Spring2022/README.md

 ## Contents

 This Github repository contains files for the Spring 2022 edition of Anthropology 2022 - Advanced GIS, at Brown University.
-Each laboratory exercise containisa